MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

     When you select the **Open Participants** button, tiles for all participants on the call appear to the right of the video feed.
 The first tile shows the first person that you called.

-2. Select the **Add participants** button in the Participants area (to the right of the video feed) to display a list of recent contacts.
+2. Select the **Add participants** button in the participants area (to the right of the video feed) to display a list of recent contacts.

     ![Screenshot of right side of screen with Participants button highlighted.](media/calling-start-call-5.JPG "Screenshot of right side of screen with Participants button highlighted")